Sam Daniel: Oklahoma City Blue (2024)

 On March 8, 2024, Daniel signed with the Oklahoma City Blue, where he won a title.

 On October 26, 2024, Daniel signed with the South Bay Lakers, but was waived on November 6.

-Mayrouba Club (2024–present)
+Mayrouba Club (2024–2025)

 On December 28, 2024, Daniel signed with the Mayrouba Club of the Lebanese Basketball League.

 Personal life

 The son of Carolyn and Sam Daniel, he has two sisters.